sfc-aqua/quisp/README.md

 Besides the obvious joys of the endless network configurability, here are the key quantum protocols that are implemented:

+* basics of RuleSet creation & distribution
 * various *purification protocols*:  Single round of X purification, alternating X/Z purification, etc.  Extending these to test your own custom purification protocol is pretty straightforward.
 * *tomography*: when the simulation boots, it assumes that the software at each end of each link knows _nothing_ about the link, so it begins by performing tomography on the links.
-This is actually problematic, because it turns out to take a long time for tomography to converge, which means a lot of boot-up time in the simulation before other interesting things start to happen.
-We are working on a way to pre-calculate this, so that you can choose to either include tomography or not.
+(This is actually problematic, because it turns out to take a long time for tomography to converge, which means a lot of boot-up time in the simulation before other interesting things start to happen.
+We are working on a way to pre-calculate this, so that you can choose to either include tomography or not.)
 * *entanglement swapping*, with limitations on source and destination.

-networking protocols:

-* basics of RuleSet creation & distribution
-* framework for a routing protocol

-missing essential features (these will be done before release 0.2.0, the first projected stable release):
+Missing essential features (these will be done before release 0.2.0, the first projected stable release):

 * more general entanglement swapping